 Schwab, however, has a few more elements in its favor when it comes to their international trading, trading platform requirements, and selection of mutual funds.
 While Fidelity’s trader platform may be a bit better, the requirements for getting it may actually be a bit too strenuous for the average investor.
-To that end, it’s much easier to get Schwab’s advanced platform.
+To that end, Schwab’s advanced platform is more accessible.

 Fidelity is still a fantastic pick, though, especially for active traders.
 If you plan on making the required trades for that 12-month period, you have access to an amazing trading platform in Active Trader Pro, and their commissions are just that much lower than Schwab.
-In the long run, with enough trades, you’ll likely get your money’s worth out of them.
+In the long run, with enough trades, you may find them to be cost-efficient.